Sarah Kimball, Ph.D. Current position:

 Some of my research:

+I study ecology across scales, investigating patterns through space, time, and at different levels of biological organization, to understand mechanisms behind observed patterns.
+I am interested in fundamental ecological questions and applied environmental concerns.
 Physiological, morphological, and life history traits of organisms can directly influence their ability to establish and persist in the environment.
-Sets of traits determine how species interact with environmental conditions and with each other to determine population dynamics and, ultimately, community composition.
-How does the performance of individual species, as regulated by traits interacting with the environment, determine community structure?
+Sets of traits determine how species interact with environmental conditions and with each other to determine population dynamics, community composition, and the cycling of nutrients through ecosystems.
+How does the performance of individual species, as regulated by traits interacting with the environment, determine community structure and nutrient cycling?
 I study how natural selection shapes traits of individual species, and how those traits interact with changing environmental conditions to influence population dynamics and thus determine community assembly and composition.
-This topic is of fundamental importance to the field of ecology to establish links between functional biology, evolution, and community ecology, providing greater understanding of the maintenance of diversity in the context of global change.

 Collaborators and Current Projects